AxonIQ/axon-server-plugin-api/README.md

 _Storing events_

 When storing events, a client sends a stream of events to Axon Server, for each event that reaches Axon Server, Axon Server executes the _AppendEventInterceptor_ instances.
 These interceptors can manipulate the content of the event, and if one of the interceptors throws an error the transaction fails.

 When the client closes the stream, to commit the events, Axon Server executes the _EventsPreCommitHook_ instances.
-This interceptor receives the list of events in the transaction and the _PluginUnitOfWork_.
+This interceptor receives the list of events in the transaction and the _ExecutionContext_.

 Once Axon Server has stored the events in the event store, and before it returns the confirmation to the client, it executes any _EventsPostCommitHook_ instances.

-If the one of the _AppendEventInterceptor_ or _EventsPreCommitHook_ makes changes in an external system, that you want to have undone if the transaction was cancelled, the interceptor can register an _onFailure_ action in the _PluginUnitOfWork_.
+If the one of the _AppendEventInterceptor_ or _EventsPreCommitHook_ makes changes in an external system, that you want to have undone if the transaction was cancelled, the interceptor can register an _onFailure_ action in the _ ExecutionContext_.
 If the transaction fails for any reason in Axon Server, or because one of the subsequent interceptors throws an exception, all the registered _onFailure_ actions are executed.
 The actions are executed in reverse order (the last registered action is executed first).

 _Reading events_